DeonHeyns/NugetCacheReplicator/readme.md

 ##How
 Well it runs as a Windows Service using  [Topshelf](https://github.com/phatboyg/Topshelf), it creates a FileSystemWatcher that will watch the NuGet cached Directory.
-To get the application to run as a service you will need to do the follow:
+To get the application to run as a service you will need to do the following:

 1.)
 Download or clone the source